Effective free-fermionic form factors and the XY spin chain: Introduction

 We recover the correlation length in the lattice version of the asymptotics in Ref. \cite{Korepin_1997} at $\delta=1$ and additionally give an analytic expression for the prefactor.
 For $\delta=0$ and $\delta = \pm 1$ we derive asymptotic behavior for the correlation function in the XY spin chain at finite temperature and compare it with the known answer \cite{McCoy2}.
 Different winding numbers correspond to different values of the magnetic field and anisotropy.
 The winding number $|\delta|\ge 2$ does not have a direct physical interpretation in this model, but we perform the asymptotic analysis anyway and find the results consistent with the generalization of Szeg\H o formulas \cite{Hartwig_1969}.
 Moreover, we have observed a peculiar identity between Toeplitz determinants and Fredholm determinant of sine-kernel type with finite rank, which, to the best of our knowledge, is new

 where the operators $\hat{S}_\nu$ and $\delta \hat{V}_\nu$ are generalized sine-kernels that act on $L^2([-\pi,\pi])$ and are defined by their kernels

 and

-Notice that the right hand side of this formula can be also be presented as a Fredholm determinant but with modified shifted $\nu(k)$ \cite{751142b191c84550b1c411df826db193}.
-For $\nu(q)$ corresponding to the XY spin chain Eq. \eqref{rel1} gives different representations of the spin-spin correlation function, the left hand side was obtained in \cite{Izergin_2000} and the right hand side in \cite{Lieb_1961,McCoy2}.
+Notice that the right hand side of Eq. \eqref{rel1} can be also be presented as a Fredholm determinant but with the modified shifted $\nu(k)$ \cite{751142b191c84550b1c411df826db193}.
+If $\nu(k)$ corresponds to the XY spin chain the explicit Fredholm determinants are given in Eq.~\eqref{Gm1det}.
+For the same $\nu(k)$ the left hand side of Eq. \eqref{rel1} was obtained in \cite{Izergin_2000} and the right hand side in \cite{Lieb_1961,McCoy2} (as Toeplitz determinant).

 The paper is organized as follows.
-In Sec. \ref{sec:one} we define the tau function together with the effective form factors and outline the derivation of the Fredholm determinant presentation resulting from the summation of form factors.
-The details of this derivation are presented in Appendix \ref{sec:appSummation}.
+In Sec.~\ref{sec:one} we define the tau function together with the effective form factors and outline the derivation of the Fredholm determinant presentation resulting from the summation of form factors.
+The details of this derivation are presented in Appendix~\ref{sec:appSummation}.
 In Sec. \ref{thermo} we study the thermodynamic limit of the form factors and argue for an explicit presentation of the form factors series as integrals of elementary functions.
 All necessary technical results are given in Appendices \ref{Lemma} and \ref{app:oc}.
 Sec. \ref{sec:xy} deals with the application of the general formulas to the XY spin chain.
 In Sec. \ref{Sec:gene} we discuss connection of the general result to the Toeplitz determinant and relations such as Eq. \eqref{rel1}.
 Sec. \ref{last} concludes the paper and offers an outlook.